Constraints on Heavy Asymmetric and Symmetric Dark Matter from the Glashow Resonance

-\textbf{\textit{Heavy Asymmetric Dark Matter Decay}} --- Although some of the first ADM models predicted new particles in the 5--15 GeV mass range \cite{Kaplan:2009ag}, models exist spanning a vast range of scales, and heavy ADM in particular has been widely explored~\cite{Nardi:2008ix,Chang:2011xn,Masina:2011hu,Thomas:1995ze,Kitano:2004sv,Unwin:2012rp,Zhao:2014nsa,Asadi:2021yml}.
-Such constructions can be naturally realized in various scenarios, e.g. if the SM and the dark sector were never in thermal equilibrium and they both originate from the decay of a heavy mother particle with nonzero primordial baryon/lepton number asymmetry~\cite{Thomas:1995ze,Kitano:2004sv,Unwin:2012rp}, or the thermally produced ADM goes through self-annihilating process producing lighter dark particles and depleting its abundance to the level observed today~\cite{Zhao:2014nsa}.
-Asymmetric heavy dark quarks can also be left over when the temperature of the first order phase transition is well below the mass of dark quarks, allowing the symmetric component to further annihilate during the contraction of false vacuum pockets~\cite{Asadi:2021yml}.
-The mass of AMD is effectively unconstrained in these scenarios, so we treat $m_X$ as a free parameter.
+\textbf{\textit{Heavy Asymmetric Dark Matter Decay}} --- Although some of the first ADM models predicted new particles in the 5-15 GeV mass range \cite{Kaplan:2009ag}, models exist spanning a vast range of scales, and heavy ADM in particular has been widely explored~\cite{Nardi:2008ix,Chang:2011xn,Masina:2011hu,Thomas:1995ze,Kitano:2004sv,Unwin:2012rp,Zhao:2014nsa,Asadi:2021yml}.
+Such constructions can be naturally realized in various scenarios, e.g., if the SM and the dark sector were never in thermal equilibrium and they both originate from the decay of a heavy mother particle with nonzero primordial baryon/lepton number asymmetry~\cite{Thomas:1995ze,Kitano:2004sv,Unwin:2012rp}, or the thermally produced ADM goes through self-annihilating process producing lighter dark particles and depleting its abundance to the level observed today~\cite{Zhao:2014nsa,Asadi:2021yml}.
+The mass of {ADM} is effectively unconstrained in these scenarios, so we treat $m_X$ as a free parameter.